mlswg/mls-protocol/draft-ietf-mls-protocol.md

     opaque padding<0..2^16-1>;
 } MLSCiphertextContent;
 ~~~~~

+Note that the `membership_tag` is not carried forward from MLSPlaintext to
+MLSCiphertext.
+In the context of an MLSCiphertext, the AEAD authentication
+provides the function that the `membership_tag` provides for MLSPlaintext.

 The key and nonce used for the encryption of the message depend on the
 content type of the message.
 The sender chooses the handshake key for a